-Using a "To-Do" list when you have a number of tasks can help you designate which tasks you need to do are most important.
-Write down anything that needs to be done that day, then assign a letter A, B, or C to it.
+Using a "To-Do" list when you have a number of tasks can help you designate which tasks you anything that needs to be done that day, then assign a letter A, B, or C to it.
 "A" tasks are most important and time-sensitive.
 "B" tasks are important, but not time-sensitive.
 "C" tasks are regular tasks that can easily be done at another time.
-This will help you realize what needs to be done first so you don't end up rushing against deadlines.
+This will help you realize what needs to be done first so you don't end up rushing against